nahid18/tweetzotero/README.md

 Usage
 ----

-Once you have completed everything above, here's how you use the script.
+Once you have completed everything above, here's how you can run the script.
 ```sh
 python tweetzotero.py -i <dewey-csv-file-path>
 ```